matplotlib/matplotlib/doc/api/api_changes.rst

   + :meth:`matplotlib.axes.Axes.ticklabel_format` is a convenience
     method for controlling the :class:`matplotlib.ticker.ScalarFormatter`
     that is used by default with linear axes.

+  + :meth:`matplotlib.axes.Axes.tick_params` controls direction, size,
+    visibility, and color of ticks and their labels.

 * The :meth:`matplotlib.axes.Axes.bar` method accepts a *error_kw*
   kwarg; it is a dictionary of kwargs to be passed to the